 Big August dreams disappear when December hits you full in the face, don’t they?

-So figure out which cleaning chores can be tackled soon (September and October) that won’t get messed back up.
+So figure out which cleaning chores can be tackled soon (in September and October) that won’t get messed back up.
 Then plan to hit one deep-cleaning chore at a time here-and-there.

 Prepare for Christmas Decorating: